fyngyrz/soyacro/README.md

 ## License

+See the COPYING file for a formal layout of circumstances.
+More generally:

 You can use this any way you want.
 It's 100% free and unencumbered by any rights claims whatsoever, released into the public domain.
 It is original code written by me, and any claims otherwise should be heartily laughed